cipher-muse777/altia_phase2/picoctf/Forensics.md

-# 1.TRIVIAL FLAG TRANSFER PROTOCOL
+# 1. TRIVIAL FLAG TRANSFER PROTOCOL
 Figure out how they moved the flag.

 ## SOLUTION